Inductive constructions for frameworks on a two-dimensional fixed torus: Abstract

 \section{Abstract}

-In this paper we find necessary and sufficient conditions for the minimal rigidity of graphs on the two-dimensional fixed torus, $\Tor^2$.
-We use these periodic orbit frameworks (gain graphs) as models of infinite periodic graphs, and the rigidity of the gain graphs on the torus correspond to the generic rigidity of the periodic framework under forced periodicity.
-Here it is shown that every minimally rigid periodic orbit framework on $\Tor^2$ can be constructed from smaller graphs through a series of inductive constructions.
-This is a periodic version of Henneberg's theorem about finite graphs.
-We also describe a characterization of the generic rigidity of a two-dimensional periodic framework through a consideration of the gain assignment on the corresponding periodic orbit framework.
-This can be viewed as a periodic analogue of Laman's theorem about finite graphs. \\
+An infinite periodic framework in the plane can be represented as a framework on a torus, using a $\mathbb Z^2$-labelled gain graph.
+We find necessary and sufficient conditions for the generic minimal rigidity of frameworks on the two-dimensional fixed torus $\Tor^2$.
+It is also shown that every minimally rigid periodic orbit framework on $\Tor^2$ can be constructed from smaller frameworks through a series of inductive constructions.
+These are fixed torus adapted versions of the results of Laman and Henneberg respectively for finite frameworks in the plane.
+The proofs involve the development of inductive constructions for $\mathbb Z^2$-labelled graphs. \\

 {\bf MSC:} 52C25 \\

 {\bf Key words:} infinitesimal rigidity, generic rigidity, periodic frameworks, inductive constructions, gain graphs